Add ‘Ventoy for Easy2Boot’

-Note: If your E2B drive is a USB Flash drive, Windows 10 will be required to access Partition 2.
+Note: If your E2B drive is a USB Flash drive, a Windows 10 system will be required so that Partition 2 can be updated.

-- First – update the E2B USB drive to agFM v1.66 or later.
+- First – update the E2B USB drive to latest version of agFM

-Use \eb2\Update agFM\Download and update agFM_v2.cmd or update to the latest Beta of agFM (if available) by extracting the files from the .zip file directly to the root of the second partition of the E2B USB drive.
+Double-click on \eb2\Update agFM\Download and update agFM_v2.cmd which can be found on Partition 2 E2B_PTN2 (or update to the latest Beta of agFM (if available) by extracting the files from the .zip file directly to the root of the second partition of the E2B USB drive).

 The ‘Ventoy for Easy2Boot’ version is an unofficial ‘fork’ of Ventoy which has been patched and recompiled to work on an E2B USB drive.